VILA-Lab/SRe2L/SRe2L/README.md

 If you find our code useful for your research, please cite our paper.

 ```
-@inproceedings{yin2023sre2l,
+@inproceedings{yin2023squeeze,
   title={Squeeze, Recover and Relabel: Dataset Condensation at ImageNet Scale From A New Perspective},
   author={Yin, Zeyuan and Xing, Eric and Shen, Zhiqiang},
-	booktitle={Proceedings of the Advances in Neural Information Processing Systems (NeurIPS)},
+  booktitle={Thirty-seventh Conference on Neural Information Processing Systems},
-	year={2023}
+  year={2023},
 }
 ```